amart910/Obsidian-Notes/SOC Analyst HTB notes/Incident Handling (IH).md

 ## Incident Handling Definition & Scope
 - IH has become an important part of an organization's defensive capability against cybercrime.
-- is a necessity for any organization that cannot afford a compromise in its data CIA
+- Is a necessity for any organization that cannot afford a compromise in its data CIA
 - can be in-house or third party provider (continuously or when needed)
 - An **event** is an action occurring in a system or network e.g.
 	- a user sending an email